mateuszk969/forestry/_posts/2017-09-25-introduction.md

 - Forestry
 layout: post
 banner_image: ''
+categories: title
+image: "/uploads/2017/11/14/jeffrey-wegrzyn-183858.jpg"

 ---
 Welcome to the Belkirk College of Engineering Demo Site!

 This site allows you to explore Forestry's features and functionality, and is **not** meant to be used as a production website.
 To get started building your own site, please see our [documentation](https://forestry.io/docs/).

     Thank you for choosing to demo Forestry!

+# d